-In her first year of bowling Sandra became an umpire and is now a qualified International Technical Official which saw her officiate as a Marker for the World Bowls, Asia Pacific and Australian Opens finals.
+In her first year of bowling Sandra became an umpire and is now a qualified International Technical Official, which saw her officiate as a Marker for the World Bowls, Asia Pacific and Australian Opens finals.

 Sandra currently holds a position with Bowls Australia as the Mentor, Trainer and Assessor of Umpires and Markers at Bowls Australia events.
-She is also an accredited Coach, and is active in this field at club level.
+She is also an accredited coach, and is active in this field at club level.

 In 2008 she and her husband Bruce moved to Adelaide and she joined the Adelaide Bowling Club.
-Sandra was also a member of the Holdfast Bay Bowling and Croquet Club during this time which enabled her to play in the Thursday pennant competition.
+Sandra was also a member of the Holdfast Bay Bowling and Croquet Club during this time, which enabled her to play in the Thursday pennant competition.
 Sandra was elected as President when Holdfast Bay were co-hosts of World Bowls in 2012.

-In November 2014 Sandra was appointed as Board Director – Metropolitan female to fill a casual vacancy in 2015 was elected for a further 2 years.
+In November 2014 Sandra was appointed as Board Director – Metropolitan female to fill a casual vacancy, and in 2015 was elected for a further 2 years.
 Sandra completed her term as Board Director – Metropolitan female and was voted in as Bowls SA Vice President for a one year term at the completion of the Annual General Meeting on September 11, 2017.

-At the 2018 AGM, Sandra continued her successful campaign and was re-elected as a Board Director by the Member Clubs and subsequently re-appointed as Vice President by the Board for a two year term.
+At the 2018 AGM, Sandra continued her successful campaign and was re-elected as a Board Director by the member clubs and subsequently re-appointed as Vice President by the board for a two year term.

-Heather is a Marketing, Public Relations and Fundraising professional and is an accredited member of the Public relations Institute of Australia, and an accredited member of the Australian Institute of Fundraising.
+Heather is a Marketing, Public Relations and Fundraising professional and is an accredited member of the Public Relations Institute of Australia, and an accredited member of the Australian Institute of Fundraising.
 She is also a member of the Enterprising Women’s Association, the Executive Women’s Management Network (SA), has been a board member of the Southern Hill Community Foundation, the Blackwood and District Chamber of Commerce, was a State finalist for the Telstra Australian Businesswoman of the Year award, and recipient of the Rotary Community Achiever of the Year award.

 During her tenure as President of Club Holdfast, Heather was able to gather much insight into the business of running a bowls club and now considers it a privilege to have been given the opportunity to make further a contribution to the game of bowls through her position as Bowls SA Board Director.